Miserlou/easy-expressions/README.md

 Regexes are hard when they should be easy.

 I had this idea while watching Straight Outta Compton.
 Turns out [@thebinarysearchtree](https://github.com/thebinarysearchtree/) had already [implemented it in JS](https://github.com/thebinarysearchtree/regexpbuilderjs), so this is essentially a port of that.

+## Contributing

+This software is still quite young and I'm certain there are still bugs in it.
+If you find bugs or want new features included, please create a new Issue and send a pull request, along with an accompanying test.
+Thanks!

 ## Other Easy Projects